-In the light of the highly successful state visit by the President of Zaire, General Mobutu to China in January this year, many observers are speculating on the possible support by China of the Kinshasa based National Liberation Front of Angola - \sqrt{still} referred to by others as the Revolutionary Government of Angola in Exile - GRAE.
+^{56.} This information was obtained not only through publications on the visits but also from discussions which the author had with representatives of the Liberation Movements concerned.
+Tayang the many observers are speculating on the possible support by China of the Kinshasa based National Liberation Front of Angola - /still referred to by others as the Revolutionary Government of Angola in Exile - GRAE7.
 The Zairian leader is the staunchest supporter of this liberation movement and it is considered probable that in his discussions with the Chinese leaders he might have brought up the question of China's support for that movement.
-Furthermore, the fact that Zaire together with Zambia, Congo (Brazzaville) and Tanzania (all friendly to China) were instrumental at the OAU behest to bring some reconciliation between that movement and the MPLA.

-may prompt Peking to extend its support and assistance to it.
-It has already been pointedout that Peking, notwithstanding its general proclamations of support, is normally selective and very cautious in its handling of various African liberation movements.
-In this connection, while all along China supported and assisted UNITA and more recently MPLA, she has refrained from having any dealings with the FLNA.
-Indeed, the movement seems to appear nowhere in Chinese utterances or publications.
-In short, to all intents and purposes, the impression is created that the movement did not exist as far as China was concerned.
-Viewed against this background, the statement made by the representative of China in the U.N.
-Special Committee of 24 on Thursday March 7, 1974 would appear to be very significant.
+Furthermore, the fact that Zaire together with Zambia, Congo (Brazzaville) and Tanzania (all friendly to China) were instrumental at the OAU behest to bring some reconciliation between that movement and the MPLA, may prompt Peking to extend its support and assistance to it.
+It has already been pointed out that Peking, notwithstanding its general proclamations of support, it normally selective and very cautious in its handling of various African Liberation Movements.
+In this connection, while all along China supported and assisted UNITA and wheat more recently MPLA, she has refrained from having any dealings with when Indeed, the movement seems to appear nowhere in Chinese the FLNA. utterances or publications.
+In short, to all intents and purposes the impression is created that the movement did not exist as far as China was concerned.
+Viewed against this background, the statement made by the representative of China in the UN Special Committee of 24 on Thursday, March 7, 1974 would appear to be very significant.
 Mr. Wu, inter alia stated as follows: